-Louise is an experienced Canadian freelance writer with beginnings in health and science writing, thanks to a combination of medical and journalism degrees.
-Initially, her work focussed on health promotion and advocacy for non-profit organizations.
+Louise is an experienced Canadian freelance writer, who began her career in health and science writing by putting her biomedical science and journalism degrees to work.
+Initially, her writing focussed on health promotion and advocacy work for non-profit organizations.
 Never one to wander far from her personal interests, Louise kept her journalistic skills honed by writing book reviews and short articles for a community newspaper about topics that grabbed her attention.

 Following the arrival of her four children, that attention naturally shifted to topics related to family life and parenting, and she’s been publishing in those areas for many years.
-She also has a lot to say about music, literature and food, because they tend to distract her, too.
+She also continues to write and share insights about music, literature and good food—because they tend to distract her, too.

 Louise’s writing can be found here on her personal blog, as well as in several parenting and lifestyle publications, including Today’s Parent, Huffington Post, and SavvyMom.
 In 2017, she was honoured with a National Magazine Award for a collaborative package in Today’s Parent magazine on the topic of breastfeeding.

 YUMMY MUMMY CLUB